iOSDevCon/URLDispatch/README.md

 ##ToDo

-1. implement a basic URLDispatchDelegate
-2. add a sample project use demo the framework usage
+1. add a new scheme "ud-msgbox://" to dispatch and show message.